 ''My father's spirit will continue to live on in all of us whose lives he touched.''

-While Ferguson was striking fear into the eyes of opponants with the AHL Cleveland Barons, as many as 4 of the NHL's six teams came calling for his services.
+While Ferguson was striking fear into the hearts of opponents with the AHL Cleveland Barons, as many as four of the NHL's six teams came calling for his services.
 The Barons owner knew Ferguson's worth and held onto him as long as possible, creating a sort of bidding war for his player.
-He sold Ferguson to the Canadiens on July 2, 1963, as it was Ferguson's prefered destination, and he had told the owner that he would refuse to report anywhere else, thereby nulifying any sale elsewhere.
+He sold Ferguson to the Canadiens on July 2, 1963, as it was Ferguson's preferred destination, and he had told the owner that he would refuse to report anywhere else, thereby nullifying any sale elsewhere.

 There was never a more determined hockey player than Ferguson.
 He'd crash the crease upon scoring and drop the gloves in defense of teammates if need be.
 Along with his 145 goals, an average of 18 per season, and 158 assists, he amassed 1,214 penalty minutes in 500 regular season games.

 Ferguson was more than just a bodyguard for Montreal's stars.
 He scored 38 goals in his final season with the Barons but because of his reputation as a tough-as-nails combatant he got into his first fight 12 seconds into his first NHL game.
-It is often forgotten that in his first season he led all NHL rookies in scoring and was runner up in voting for rookie of the year to teammate Jacques Laperriere for the Calder Trophy in 1964.
-Had his most productive season in 1968-69 scoring 29 goals and 52 points.
+It is often forgotten that in his first season he led all NHL rookies in scoring and was runner up in voting for rookie of the year to teammate Jacques Laperriere for the Calder Trophy in 1963-64.
+He had his most productive season in 1968-69, scoring 29 goals and 52 points.

-When Ferguson scored the Stanley Cup winning goal in 1969, he capped a season in which he scored 29 times and had a plus minus rating of plus 30.
+When Ferguson scored the Stanley Cup-winning goal in 1968-69, he capped a season in which he scored 29 times and had a plus/minus rating of plus 30.